Toddler foods and nutrition

 Laying a healthy foundation for your Toddler

-These quick tips can help you teach good eating habits to your Toddler that will stick with her for a lifetime:
+These quick tips can help you teach good eating habits to your Toddler that she'll need as she grows

 - Choose foods wisely.
 During your Toddler’s transition from breastmilk or formula to solids, nutrition gaps become more common.
 The 2008 Nestlé-sponsored Feeding Infants and Toddlers Study (FITS) found that on a given day, Toddlers aren’t eating enough fruits and veggies, and are not meeting the recommended amount of Potassium and fiber.
 Also, more than half of Toddlers are not getting enough Vitamin E from the foods they eat.

-That’s why it’s important to your Toddler's nutrition that you offer a variety of fruits, veggies, whole grains, lean meats and dairy.
+That’s why it’s important to offer a variety of fruits, veggies, whole grains, lean meats and low fat dairy.
 Also include vegetable fats with Omega-3 fat, like canola or soybean oil.
+You can offer your toddler a nutritious toddler drink, which provides essential nutrients to help fill the common nutrient gaps toddlers experience.
+Keep offering your toddler a variety of foods even if you decide to introduce a nutritious toddler drink.

 - Mix it up.
 A balanced diet is made up of a variety of foods from every food group every day—whole grains, fruit, vegetables, meat and beans and dairy.
 Also be sure to include foods with nutrients that your child may be lacking: Iron, Zinc, Potassium, Vitamin E, and fiber.